 Travel during the high-water season of December through May for the best chance to see a variety of birds.
 Clay licks are a spectacular natural show where parrots, macaws, parakeets and other birds regularly come to lick the clay, which rids their bodies of toxins that accumulate due to their diet of seeds.
 Early morning, evening and night excursions are often offered to make the most of bird and wildlife watching opportunities.
-Local guides on these Amazon trips enhance identification and scientific knowledge with interesting information on cultural and mythological stories behind the birds you encounter.
+Local guides on these Amazon trips and Amazon cruises enhance identification and scientific knowledge with interesting information on cultural and mythological stories behind the birds you encounter.

 Best Amazon birding time: December through May

 Papua New Guinea Birding Cruises